How Far Can You Drive On A Flat Tire?

 Factors Affecting How Far You Can Drive On A Flat Tire

-The distance can take a little longer to about 200-400 feet on paved asphalt until you reach a safe parking spot.
+The distance can take longer to about 200-400 feet on paved asphalt until you reach a safe parking spot.
 The exception to this rule is the run-flat tires.
 These allow you to drive up to 50 miles in a flat condition since their construction stays in shape even after losing pressure.

 A Flat Tire on Aggressive Terrains